burrito-project/.github/profile/README.md

 For a detailed technical overview, including architecture and system components, refer to our [public documentation](https://burrito-project.github.io/docs/overview.html).

+For questions or ideas, feel free to reach out to [@paoloose](https://github.com/paoloose/).

 The entire codebase remains open-source under the MIT License for technical reference and future projects seeking to build upon this work.

-If you have questions or would like to collaborate on similar initiatives, feel free to reach out to [@paoloose](https://github.com/paoloose/).

 ## Gallery

 <img src="https://github.com/user-attachments/assets/a02426cb-83e3-4c2c-8779-a83013b9b242" height="650" />

+> Screenshots of the two clients communicating

 <img src="https://github.com/user-attachments/assets/aa0b1bf4-20f2-48be-84fb-47d90982a792" height="400" />